A BigLaw firm with a “small-firm feel” – this Texan outfit has energy to burn…

 Top tips for this stage:

 “Enjoy the process for what it is and look around and see what makes the firm stand out.
-Notice how the attorneys are interacting with each other and remember how you felt when you were leaving the interview.” – a third-year junior associate
+Notice how the attorneys are interacting with each other and remember how you felt when you were leaving the interview.” – a mid-level associate.

 Callbacks

 Successful candidates are invited back to meet with six to eight lawyers as well as a member of the firm’s recruiting team.
-They’ll spend 30 minutes finding out about the candidate’s experience, their career goals and understanding how candidates would fit within Bracewell’s culture.
-At this stage, hiring sources say “it’s time to demonstrate your knowledge about the specific office in which you are interviewing.”
-In the most recent recruiting season, all interviews were held virtually, but in a typical year, candidates also get the opportunity to walk around the offices, see attorneys interacting with each other and to get a real feel for what the office is like.
+The interviews are 30 minutes long and focus on the candidate’s experience, their career goals and understanding how candidates would fit within Bracewell’s culture.
+At this stage, hiring sources say, “it’s time to demonstrate your knowledge about the specific office in which you are interviewing.”
+Interviews are conducted in person (unless a candidate needs to interview virtually), which gives candidates an opportunity to walk around the offices, see attorneys interacting with each other and to get a real feel for what the office is like.

 Top tips for this stage: